masterforweb/kuri/README.md

 # _kuri

 Kuri is a PHP micro framework.
 Minimum code - maximum speed.
-Quick start
+Quick start your application and MVP.

 ## Installation